Find out which medical alert system is best for you…

 What if I no longer require a medical alert system?
 What is the return policy?

 Here's where it gets tricky… The “less reputable” medical alert companies will lock you into a long-term (binding) agreement that forces you to pay through the end of your “term”.
 The companies that we most often recommend all encourage the consumer to opt for monthly or quarterly terms.
 This reduces the likelihood of being denied a big refund.
-Most of the reputable companies allow you to return the equipment and discontinue the service without hassle.
+Most of the reputable companies allow you to return the equipment and discontinue the service without the hassle.
 (IF they don't, we intervene and/or will drop them from our recommended list).

 Most of the complaints you'll see on The Senior List or on other sites concern the PRODUCT RETURN ISSUE.
 No matter who you decide to do business with, make sure you're not getting locked into a long-term-agreement and make sure you can terminate at the time of your choosing.
 Ask to review the provider's Terms & Conditions document BEFORE you purchase your medical alert system… It's always best to read the “fine print” no matter how painful it is.